Do you have an existing project to submit?

 What happens after a project has been accepted?

 The MEM will contact the group or organization to notify it of the project’s selection and organize the project’s presentation in the Kiosque.
+The MEM and project lead will sign an agreement defining their respective roles and responsibilities.

 Components